 HATCHERY LOCATION

 Provide information for each hatchery which will be providing juvenile organisms for grow-out at the proposed facilities.
 On a continuing basis, provide a copy of all relevant, valid state or Federal aquaculture permits issued to each hatchery.
 For hatcheries located offshore, provide GPS coordinates (latitude and longitude).
-A permittee may only obtain juvenile organisms for grow-out at an aquaculture facility from a U.S. hatchery.
+A permittee may only obtain juvenile organisms for grow-out at an aquaculture facility from a hatchery located in the U.S.

 HATCHERY #1